 A : The short answer is not after midnight.
 But the week before surgery a nurse from the anesthesia team will be in touch with you to give you the specific details about eating/drinking before surgery.

 A : From a surgical standpoint we need you to be free of blood thinners long enough before surgery for their effects to be reversed.
-Other medications, such as those for blood pressure or diabetes, should be taken up until the day before surgery.
-A nurse from the anesthesia team will be in touch with you to give you the specific details about taking medications the day of surgery.
+Many times this is 1 week but others are as short as 1 day.
+We will need to discuss this with the doctor who prescribed that medication to balance the risks of you not taking that medication.
+Other medications such as those for blood pressure should be taken up the day prior to or even on the day of surgery.
+A nurse from the anesthesia team will be in touch with you to give you the specific details about taking blood pressure medications.
+If there is any doubt, you make forgo taking them on the day of surgery and bring them along just in case.

 A : Yes.
 The vast majority of patients will be going home the same day.
 Only in special circumstances do we ask people to stay in the hospital.
 We do ask, however, that if you live more than 60 minutes away that you stay in a local hotel the night of surgery.